msulthannasyira/kali-linux-basic/chrome.md

 # How to Install Chrome in Kali Linux

-if you are not famliliar with default browser that kali brings on, then you can download another browser instead. in this case I want to download chrome because its my favourite browser today
+If you’re not familiar with the default browser that comes with Kali, you can download another browser instead.
+In this case, I want to download Chrome because it’s my favorite browser right now.

 ## 1. Download the Chrome .deb package